 English Curriculum Overview

 At Cotmanhay Infant and Nursery School we develop children’s abilities to listen, speak, read and write for a wide range of purposes.
 Children learn to use language to communicate ideas, views and feelings.
 This enables children to express themselves creatively and imaginatively both verbally and through the written word.
-We aim to share with children the joy of reading and to help them to become enthusiastic and critical readers of stories, poetry and drama, as well as non-fiction and media texts.
+We aim to share with children the joy of reading and to help them to become life-long enthusiastic readers able to access and enjoy stories, poetry and drama, as well as non-fiction and media texts.

 Reading takes place with a variety of adults, peers and mixed age groups.
 Younger children are paired with a reading buddy, an older pupil who listens to them read.
 Home/school reading partnerships support every child to become an independent reader.